UVA Vascular Surgery Residency Curriculum

 3pm - 4pm Dr. Tracci clinic

 7am - 9am Multidisciplinary Conference (Vascular Surgery/IR) Conference

 Through participation in weekly interdisciplinary clinical conferences (see table) residents are exposed to a wide variety of ideas and perspectives regarding the treatment of vascular diseases.
 The residents will present topics for discussion at clinical case conference, multidisciplinary conferences and at local and national vascular surgery meetings.
 Each vascular surgery resident will attend one national scientific conference and one regional conference or educational course annually.
 It is the goal of the vascular surgery faculty to teach by example, and with daily contact, demonstrate at all times the highest level of integrity, professionalism, dedication to service and compassion toward those entrusted in their care.

 At the University of Virginia we participate in the vascular surgical match coordinated through the NRMP.
-We have (1) one position annually and accept applications via ERAS system during the fellowship match season which runs December – April.
-Applicants are considered after they fulfill one of the 3 outlined options below.
+We have (2) two positions annually and accept applications via ERAS system during the fellowship match season which runs December – April.

 Interested applicants will have their applications are viewed by faculty members in Division of Vascular and endovascular Surgery and select number of individuals are invited to interview at the University each year.
 There are typically two (2) interview dates in late winter/early spring each year.
 Following the interview process, the faculty meet and determine the rank order then submit to the NRMP in anticipation of May match.

 To initiate your application to the University of Virginia Vascular surgery residency program, please note the following: